By Zac DelVecchio

 The PAF pickups featured on these Flying V’s were quite special.
-Their gold plated pickup covers made of German Nickel-Silver alloy material and no Copper pre-plate covers which rolled off some of the high ends.
+Their gold plated pickup covers were made of German Nickel-Silver alloy material and no Copper pre-plate covers, which rolled off some of the high ends.
 Their butyrate bobbins were wrapped with 42 AWG wire with plain enamel and sat nicely on a nickel silver alloy baseplate.
-These pickups were marked with the hollowed Patent Applied For sticker in black on the back of each pickup.
+These pickups were marked with the hollowed Patent Applied For sticker in black on each pickup’s back.

 A Near Mythical Case